 The supplier populated in the supplier_name, supplier_code, and supply_price columns will always form the default supplier for a product and display first.

-The order will then be formed in numerical order using the add_supplier_X_name,add_supplier_X_code, and add_supplier_X_price columns.
+The order will then be formed in numerical order using the add_supplier_X_name, add_supplier_X_code, and add_supplier_X_price columns.
 To change the order, change the numerical value in the column header.

-Import the CSV/XLSX file
+Importing the spreadsheet file

-When the unmatched columns have been matched or ignored, scroll down and click Continue.
+- When the unmatched columns have been matched or ignored, scroll down and click Continue.

-If no errors are identified, click Continue with Import.
+- If no errors are identified, click Continue with Import.

 If any records were ignored, click View ignored products (CSV) to determine what needs to be corrected.